 Your role as a personal trainer is to educate your clients about exercise.
 Let's take a look at the advice we shouldn't be giving to people wanting to shed a few pounds!

 Personal Training: the Dangers of Losing Weight Too Fast

 First and foremost, let's just immediately forget the idea of losing a significant amount of weight in a very short space of time.

 Even if, in theory, it's possible, it's harmful for your body and even mentally damaging sometimes.

-As a personal trainer, your role is to give your clients the right advice and support them in achieving their goals, with the help of your expertise.
+As a home or online personal trainer, your role is to give your clients the right advice and support them in achieving their goals, with the help of your expertise.

 Weight loss must be done gradually so as not to put strain on your body.
 Don't be afraid to enlist the help of colleagues and recommend specialists (dietician, nutritionist, etc.) to your client so that they can be helped with their diet as well.

 The Yoyo Effect: a Fitness Coach's Worst Nightmare!

 The terms "fast diet" and "yoyo effect" usually go hand in hand!

 After extreme dieting, you'll often see that these people tend to put the weight straight back on.
 Why?